instructure/canvas-alexa-lambda/README.md

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU AFFERO GENERAL PUBLIC License - see the [LICENSE](LICENSE) file for details.